Maternity Group Homes Fact Sheet

 The mission of the Family and Youth Services Bureau (FYSB) is to promote safety, stability, and well-being for people who have experienced or been exposed to violence, neglect or trauma.
 FYSB achieves this through supporting programs that provide shelter, community services and prevention education for youth, adults and families.

-The Maternity Group Home (MGH) Program supports homeless pregnant and/or parenting young people between the ages of 16 and 22, as well as their dependant children.
-Services are provided for up to 21 months, or until a young person turns 18 years old.
+The Maternity Group Home (MGH) Program supports homeless pregnant and/or parenting young people between the ages of 16 and 22, as well as their dependent children.
+Services are provided for up to 21 months.
+Young people who have not yet turned 18 at the end of the 21 months may be able to stay until their 18th birthday.

 Maternity Group Homes offer an intensive array of services to meet the short- and longer-term needs of pregnant and parenting youth.
 MGH grantees are required to teach young people parenting skills as well as child development, family budgeting, health and nutrition, and other skills to promote their long-term economic independence and ensure the wellbeing of their children.